Spiritual Meaning of Seeing Auras in a Dream: Discover Insights

 Black/DarkBlocked energySuppressed emotion, fear, or protection from vulnerability

-Dream journals consistently show that gold and white auras appear during emotionally significant dreams — moments of grief, healing, or breakthrough.
+Dream journals consistently show that gold and white auras appear during emotionally significant dreams, often moments of grief, healing, or breakthrough.
 Red auras tend to cluster around dreams featuring conflict or intense attraction.
+The deeper your colour recall, the more useful the dream becomes.

 What do different aura dream scenarios mean?

-A burst of aura light without warning signals a sudden intuitive hit or revelation.
-Many people who have these dreams report making a significant decision within days of having them.
+3. Auras appearing suddenly.
+A burst of aura light without warning signals a sudden intuitive hit.
+Many people who have these dreams report making a significant decision within days.

 What does psychology say about dreaming of auras?